The one sentence summary

 WHAT’S GOOD ABOUT IT

 - If you want to be persuasive, follow Aristotle’s elements of rhetoric – pathos, logos and ethos.
-These translate loosely to emotion, logic, and That’s the listener’s emotions, not the speaker’s, demonstrating expertise and humility, and showing your workings.
+These translate loosely to emotion, logic, and credibility.
+That’s the listener’s emotions, not the speaker’s, demonstrating expertise and humility, and showing your workings.

 - As a boss, work towards partnership.
 Avoid the extremes of absentee management and micromanagement.